Resilient-Labs/wu-tang-generator-bootcamp/README.md

-# 🎤 Week08 Bootcamp2019a Project: Wu-Tang Name Generator
+# ↔️ Week08 Bootcamp2019a Project: Server Side Palindrome Checker

-### Goal: Create a Wu-Tang Clan name generator.
-Present the user with 5 survey questions and based on those answers randomly generate their name.
-The name doesn't have to be exact names, but Wu-Tang sounding-ish names.
-Ex: Childish Gambino (who actually got his name from a Wu-Tang name generator).
+### Goal: Create a simple web application that uses the fs and http modules to validate if a string is a palindrome server side.

 ### How to submit your code for review: